envico801/javascript-interview-questions/README.md

 424. ### How do style the console output using CSS?

      You can add CSS styling to the console output using the CSS format content specifier %c.
 The console string message can be appended after the specifier and CSS style in another argument.
-Let's print the red the color text using console.log and CSS specifier as below,
+Let's print the red color text using console.log and CSS specifier as below,

      ```js
      console.log("%cThis is a red text", "color:red");